kubernetes-sigs/reference-docs/gen_open_api/static_includes/_overview.md

 **Cluster** resources objects define how the cluster itself is configured; these are typically used only by cluster operators.

-**Metadata** resources are objects you use to configure the behavior of other resources within the cluster, such as...
-(Fill in "such as" here)
+**Metadata** resources are objects you use to configure the behavior of other resources within the cluster, such as HorizontalPodAutoscaler for scaling workloads.

 ------------